scale-docs/docs/overview/gauge-voting-and-bribes.md

 ## Rewards Explained

-There is 3 types of rewards on offer from the Equalizer protocol:
+There are 3 types of rewards on offer from the Scale.farm protocol:

 ### Emissions

-The emissions are reserved for LP providers and are distributed over each epoch based on $veEQUAL votes before the start of the new epoch.
+The emissions are reserved for LP providers and are distributed over each epoch based on veSCALE votes before the start of the new epoch.
 The rewards will stream over the epoch available for claiming as they accrue.

 ### Fees